Skip to content

 • name [32]byte - full name of asset

-Attestations use a fixed-length byte array to encode UTF8 token name and symbol data.
+• Attestations use a fixed-length byte array to encode UTF8 token name and symbol data.
+Because the byte array is fixed length, the data contained may truncate multibyte Unicode characters

-When sending an attestation VAA, it is recommended to send the longest UTF-8 prefix that doesn't truncate a character and then right-pad it with zero bytes.
+• When sending an attestation VAA, it is recommended to send the longest UTF8 prefix that doesn't truncate a character and then right-pad it with zero bytes

-Be mindful that different on-chain systems may have different VAA parsers, resulting in different names/symbols on different chains if the string is long or contains invalid UTF8.
+• Be mindful that different on-chain systems may have different VAA parsers, resulting in different names/symbols on different chains if the string is long or contains invalid UTF8

 Token Transfer with Message